-Course Code: SWE 04 A Number of Credits: 4 (Four)
+Course Code: SWE 04 A

 Subject Description: This course portrays various aspects of Organizational Behaviour, Individuals and Groups in organization, Dynamics and Forms of Organization, and Organisational Change and Development.

 Goals: To facilitate the students to learn more about challenges in Organizational Behaviour.